ubirch/ubirch-token-manager/sdk/README.md

             <version>0.6.5-SNAPSHOT</version>
         </dependency>

 Note that every system that might use the Light SDK and that performs externalities has to be explicitly known to the token manager.
-Every client has to configure their secret.
+Every client has to configure their secret in their configuration file and the token manager must know of it.

+The secret for a client is a 2 part string.
+For example _`iHPDCXCTw1n0-Zcr1A/ZscwJWoi9oJK0XDOSnKJuDAfgSMLlV9hCIGSl8`_

+Where the first part is 9 random bytes; and the second part is 33 random bytes.
+Both encoded in base64 and concatenated with "-".

 ## Configurations Example: